Mela User Guide

 Chorus

-A stereo chorus effect with two different LFOs driving delay lines.
-The range of the LFO rate parameters spans exactly 10 octaves.
+The Chorus module is a stereo chorus effect that uses two independent LFOs to modulate delay lines.
+The rate parameters each span exactly 10 octaves.

 Rate 1